-- 2. In the Guinier window, the top plot shows you the Guinier plot and the fit, while the bottom plot shows you the residual of the fit. - Note: RAW automatically tries to find the best Guinier region for you when the Guinier window is opened for the first time. - Note: The $R_g$ value is in units of 1/q (e.g. if q is in $\mathring{A}^{-1}$ then $R_g$ is in $\mathring{A}$ ).
+- 2. In the Guinier window, the top plot shows you the Guinier plot and the fit, while the bottom plot shows you the residual of the fit. - Note: RAW automatically tries to find the best Guinier region for you when the Guinier window is opened for the first time. - Note: The $R_g$ value is in units of 1/q (e.g. if q is in Å-1 then $R_g$ is in Å).

-- 3. In the "Control" panel, you'll see that n\min is 8.
-This means RAW has skipped the first few low q points for the Guinier fit.
-You can see a little dip in the lowest q values, which may be why it was skipped.
-Use the arrow buttons next to the n\min box to adjust it down several points to include that dip and check whether the Rg changes.
-Once you're done return n\min to 8. - 4.
-In the "Parameters" panel, note that $q{max}R_g$ is ~1.32.
+- 3. In the "Control" panel, you'll see that n\min is 0.
+This means RAW has used all of the low q for the Guinier fit.
+You can see a little dip in the residual at the lowest q values, use the arrow buttons next to the n\min box to adjust it up several points to remove that dip and check whether the Rg changes.
+Once you're done return n\min to 0. - 4.
+In the "Parameters" panel, note that $q{max}R_g$ is only ~1.14.
 Recall that for globular proteins like GI, it is typical to have $q{max}R_g$ ~1.3.
-Adjust n\max down slightly until that is the case, watching what happens to the $R_g$ and the residual. - Question: The literature radius of gyration for GI is 32.7 Å. How does yours compare? - 5.
-RAW also provides an estimate of the uncertainty in both the Rg and I(0) values for the Guinier fit, shown in the Uncertainty section. - Note: This is the largest of the uncertainties from the fit (standard deviation of fit values calculated from the covariance matrix), and either the standard deviation of $R_g$ and I(0) across all acceptable intervals found by the automatic $R_g$ function or an estimated uncertainty in $R_g$ and I(0) based on variation of the selected interval start and end points. - 6.
+Adjust n\max until that is the case, watching what happens to the Rg and the residual. - Question: The literature radius of gyration for GI is 32.7 Å. How does yours compare? - 5.
+RAW also provides an estimate of the uncertainty in both the Rg and I(0) values for the Guinier fit, shown in the Uncertainty section. - Note: This is the largest of the uncertainties from the fit (standard deviation of fit values calculated from the covariance matrix), and either the standard deviation of Rg and I(0) across all acceptable intervals found by the autorg function or an estimated uncertainty in Rg and I(0) based on variation of the selected interval start and end points. - 6.
 Click the "OK" button to keep the results. - Note: Clicking the "Cancel" button will discard the results. - 7.
 If you now select the GI scattering profile, in the information panel above the control panel you should see the $R_g$ and I(0) that you just found.